standard-for-public-code/standard-for-public-code/criteria/document-objectives.md

 Documenting codebase objectives:

-* provides an easy way for people to decide whether this codebase is interesting for them now or in the future.
+* provides an easy way for people to decide whether this codebase, or one of the components, is interesting for them now or in the future.
-* helps scope your own development.
+* helps scope and isolate your own development.
+* improves maintanability and reusability.
+* channels (the improvements on the existing) functionality into logically isolated chunks.
-* clearly communicates to other stakeholders and contributors what the codebase is for.
+* clearly communicates to other stakeholders and contributors what the codebase, and the individual component it is composed from, is for.

 ## What this does not do

 * Guarantee that the codebase achieves the stated objective(s).
 * Guarantee contributions to the codebase.
 * Prevent other codebases from attempting to achieve the same objectives.
+* Components are generic enough to be reused in any context.

 ## How to test